strengejacke/sjmisc/README.md

 ### Changelog of current development build 1.0.2-3

 #### New function
-* `update_labels` to set back labels from subsetted data frame, or remove any label attributes from data frames.
+* `add_labels` to set back labels from subsetted data frame, or remove any label attributes from data frames.

 #### Changes to functions
 * `dicho` now also dichotomizes non-numeric values.